 Taxis in Chicago

-As with other big US cities, taxis provide a convenient way to get around Chicago.
+Taxis provide a convenient way to get around Chicago.
 In the city centre, taxis can easily be hailed from the side of the road.
-However, those living further away from the city centre should consider pre-booking a taxi ahead of time.
+That said, those living further away from the city centre should consider pre-booking a taxi ahead of time.
 Ride-hailing apps such as Uber and Lyft are often the easiest and most efficient way to do so.

 Cycling in Chicago

 Chicago has a national reputation as one of the best large cities in the USA for cycling.
-There are more than 2,000 miles (322 km) of cycle paths in Chicago.
+There are more than 200 miles (322 km) of cycle paths in Chicago.
 There are also bike racks and sheltered, high-capacity bicycle parking areas at many rail stations.
-This allows cyclists to cycle for part of their journey and then hop onto a bus or train for the remainder.
+This allows one to cycle for part of their journey and then hop onto a bus or train for the remainder.

 Driving in Chicago

 It's generally best to avoid driving in the city centre of Chicago.
-Even locals who have cars don't generally use their vehicles to commute into the city.
+Even locals with cars don't generally use them to commute into the city.

-Traffic can be awful and parking can be very expensive.
+Traffic can be awful and parking expensive.
 Even outside Chicago’s city centre, parking is not readily available.
 Furthermore, there are lots of parking restrictions in place.
 These rules are constantly enforced in the form of parking fines and towing.

 Local drivers are also known for driving aggressively, especially on Chicago’s expressways.
 Drivers will be pleased to know, however, that road conditions and signage are of a good standard in Chicago.